madalin-dogaru/operating_systems_automation/README.md

 # osx-init-config
-OSX environment setup on for a new Macbook or reinstall
+OSX environment setup on a new Macbook or reinstall